v5.0 / 2026-04-07

 2:1 6:2 10:3 16:4 22:5 30:6 38:7

-Firing this weapon at a target up to 2 hexes away requires the firer roll Gunnery@Targeting and get at least 1 hit; at up to 6 hexes away, this roll must yield at least 2 hits, and so on.
+Firing this weapon at a target up to 2 hexes away requires the firer roll Gunnery@3 and get at least 1 hit; at up to 6 hexes away, this roll must yield at least 2 hits, and so on.
 If this hit roll is successful, then the weapon delivers 10 damage points to the target.
-Firing the weapon incurs 2 engine stress.
+Firing the weapon incurs 2 engine Heat.

-Fired at seeker weapons.
+Fired at seekers.
 Interceptors are the only weapon which may affect multiple targets on a single use.
-They are rated in terms of range and hits required to destroy a seeker weapon at that range.
-The firer rolls Gunnery@Targeting, yielding a number of hits; these hits are then allocated to enemy seeker weapons by the firer.
+They are rated in terms of range and hits required to destroy a seeker at that range.
+The firer rolls Gunnery@5, yielding a number of hits; these hits are then allocated to enemy seekers by the firer.

 An example interceptor is shown below.